 Fixed Price Contract Embedded Systems Engineering

-From 2010 - present, MicroTools designed the electronics and the software for two different portable wound vacuums.
+From 2010 - 2011, MicroTools designed the electronics and the software for two different portable wound vacuums.
 One device used a graphics display with an RGB back light.
 The other used a custom LCD display.
 Using time proven Negative Pressure Wound Therapy this device speeds the healing of many wounds.
 The devices were designed around a single PIC microcontroller and included pressure monitoring and motor controls.
 One unit contained a lithium battery charger and one included NiMH battery charger.

 From 2010 - present, MicroTools designed the electronics for a portable oxygen concentrator.
 This system involves 3 PIC microcontrollers and 1 PIC DSP.
 The PIC DSP controls a DC brushless motor with MicroTools proprietary design.
 The graphics display uses a PIC 24F class microcontroller and the MicroChip graphics library.
 The master control board controls the algorithms that actually produce the pure oxygen with a patented process for filtering the air through a sieve bed.
 Pressures must be accurately maintained.
 Oxygen purity levels monitored using a proprietary purity sensor and flow meter.
 In addition, the master controller controls battery life and charging through a smart battery interface.
 Failures and anomalies are logged in serial EEPROM where they can be dumped over an IrDA interface at the maintenance depot.